 Fivethirteen is coming up on their 12 year anniversary and keeps Catherine busy.
 She is a jack of all trades, managing, engineering, operating all aspects of the studio.
 She has headed up all console installation and outboard wiring since the first console 2” machine.
 Catherine considers herself an analog purist and the studio has a nice selection of analog gear.

 Catherine is an editor of Pink Noise Mag, (which is currently on hiatus) dedicated to increasing the diversity of voices speaking about record making and to fostering an intellectual tradition to accompany the practice of record making.
 Pink Noise grew out of the frustration with the persistent male-dominance and chauvinism in the recording scene.
 The publication has an unabashedly feminist slant.
-You can check out a series of interviews and writings online here

 What do you like best about your job?